Awareness of biodiversity

 The Green-Schools programme is coordinated by FEE (Foundation for Environmental Education) at an international level and is known internationally as ‘Eco-Schools’.
 Eco-Schools, is an international environmental education programme, environmental management system and award scheme that promotes and acknowledges long-term, whole school action for the environment.
 The aim of Eco-Schools (Green-Schools in Ireland) is to increase students’ and participants’ awareness of environmental issues through classroom studies and to transfer this knowledge into positive environmental action in the school and also in the wider community.
 Schools that have successfully completed all the elements of the programme are awarded the ‘Green Flag’.
 This award has now become a well-recognised international Eco-Label.
 To ensure high standards are maintained and the sustainability of the programme the award has to be renewed by award recipients every two years.

 An Taisce has operated the Green-Schools programme in Ireland since 1997 and operational and institutional partnerships are very much at the core of successful delivery and development of the programme.
 The Green-Schools programme is operated in partnership with Local Authorities throughout Ireland and is funded by the Department of Environment, Climate and Communications; the Department of Housing, Local Government and Heritage; the Department of Tourism, Culture, Arts, Gaeltacht, Sports and Media; the Department of Transport and the Department of Education.
 The programme also has several commercial sponsors including the National Transport Authority, Irish Water and long-time sponsors of the programme the Wrigley Company.

-There are currently over 3,830 primary, secondary and special schools participating in the Green-Schools programme.
-This represents over 93% of all schools in Ireland.
-2,991 of these schools have achieved Green Flag status with approximately 200 additional schools joining the Green-Schools programme per year (176 schools in 2018).
+There are currently over 4,000 primary, secondary and special schools participating in the Green-Schools programme.
 This is one of the reasons why the Irish Green-Schools programme is considered one of the most successful national programmes within the international network of 66 FEE countries and is recognised as an example of international best practice.